Categories

 Digital media Playback: Sony XA20ES CD player w/ stabilizing weight

-Signal Processing Units: DOD 1/3 Octave RTA Spectrum Analyzer, Dual 12-Band Graphic EQ (brand and model changes periodically, but in photo is BSR EQ-3000), dbx 3BX Dynamic Expander unit, Pioneer SR-303 Reverb / Delay unit, Bose "901E" Series V EQ (for use when I'm using those gawd-awful Bose 901's), Kenwood AT-80 Digital Clock / Timer, Sansui QS-500 Quad de-coder / Rear channel Amp (not currently connected or in photo)
+Signal Processing Units (not necessarily utilized): DOD 1/3 Octave RTA Spectrum Analyzer, Dual 12-Band Graphic EQ (brand and model changes periodically, but in photo is BSR EQ-3000), dbx 3BX Dynamic Expander unit, Pioneer SR-303 Reverb / Delay unit, Bose "901E" Series V EQ (for use when I'm using those gawd-awful Bose 901's), Kenwood AT-80 Digital Clock / Timer, Sansui QS-500 Quad de-coder / Rear channel Amp (not currently connected or in photo)

 Misc Units: RCA "WA-504R" AF generator used to test for speaker issues and resonance.